feliciepr7-cyber/ministerioai-platform/replit.md

 This is a GPT subscription service platform built with a modern full-stack architecture.
 The application provides tiered subscription plans (Basic, Pro, Enterprise) that give users access to different GPT models with varying query limits.
 Users can register, authenticate, subscribe to plans via Stripe payments, and access GPT models through a dashboard interface.

+**Latest Update**: Implemented an AI-powered support chatbot system that replaces traditional ticket-based support.
+The chatbot uses OpenAI's GPT-4o model to provide instant, intelligent responses to user queries about GPT access issues, with automatic severity and category analysis for better support triage.

 # User Preferences

 Preferred communication style: Simple, everyday language.